criticalpathinstitute/clinicaltrials.gov/README.md

 # Critical Path Search Interface for ClinicalTrials.gov Data

-This is a mirror of the ClinicalTrials.gov database.
+This is a mirror of the ClinicalTrials.gov database running at http://ct.c-path.org.

 ## Code